Our Services

 (3) Pre- & Post-Emergent

-We apply another round of a custom blend, slow-release fertilizer, giving your lawn a steady supply of nutrients to maintain color, density, and resilience during the heat of Summer and into early Fall.
-We also spot-treat existing weeds as needed.
+We apply a premium slow-release fertilizer to maintain color, density, and resilience through the Summer heat and into early Fall.

 (5) Post-Emergent